 - Tenders last between four to six working days, during which participants view the assortments and place a confidential electronic bid on the parcel of their choice.

 - At the end of the tender, the highest bidder wins the parcel.

 The production profile (diamond quality and size ranges) of a kimberlite remains highly constant over time, resulting in accuracy for diamond price forecasting.
 Our mines produce the full spectrum of diamonds, from low to the very highest quality and across a number of colours, including blue, pink, yellow and champagne.
 The image below shows a typical sales layout for one of our mines.

-In FY 2017, will Petra hold seven tenders per annum: three in the first half of the financial year and four in the second half as per the typical sales cycle schematic below.
+Petra holds seven tenders per annum: three in the first half of the financial year and four in the second half as per the typical sales cycle schematic below.
 Petra times its tenders to ensure maximum participation from its international client base, thereby taking into account various secular and religious holiday periods which are likely to be quieter times for the rough diamond market.

 See calender 2019 tender dates here